harryhinman/harryhinman.github.io/README.md

-# Website made using fork of academic pages template
+# Personal website made using fork of academic pages template